dave-sommerville/theForks.io/README.md

 Hello Winnipeg!
 Welcome to TheForks.io

-Winnipeg is home to an robust tech scene that is beginning to evolve in new and exciting ways.
+Winnipeg is home to a robust tech scene that is beginning to evolve in new and exciting ways.
 The Forks historical site embodies a spirit of teamwork and communication.
 TheForks.io is for Manitoban programmers, developers, and designers to share, discover, and discuss local open-source programs and projects.

 Whether you’ve built a handy CLI tool, a small web app, or just a fun experiment, we want to showcase it here!